maxzheng/bumper/README.rst

 ===============
 * Bumps dependencies in requirements.txt / pinned.txt to latest or specified version
 * Versions are validated against published versions in PyPI
-* Easily extensible by writing your own bumper class
+* Easily extendible by writing your own bumper class

 Quick Start Tutorial
 ====================